theceylonx-ui/theceylonx/replit.md

-# Ceylon Expand - Travel Buddy Platform
+# CeylonX Tribes - Travel Buddy Platform

 ## Overview

-Ceylon Expand is a travel buddy and trip-sharing platform specifically designed for travelers visiting Sri Lanka.
+CeylonX Tribes is a travel buddy and trip-sharing platform specifically designed for travelers visiting Sri Lanka.
 The application allows users to post trips, find travel companions, and share journeys across the beautiful island nation.
 Built as a full-stack web application with modern technologies, it provides a seamless experience for connecting travelers and facilitating shared transportation and experiences.

 ## User Preferences